-A public adjuster can help you get your claim settled.
-All other types of adjusters are paid for by the insurance company.
-Therefore, an adjuster that works for the insurance company wants to help you only if the corporate culture of the company is to help policyholders.
-Unfortunately, while that is the corporate culture of some insurance companies, it’s not the corporate culture of all companies.
+An adjuster that works for the insurance company wants to help you only if the corporate culture of the company is to help policyholders.
+While helping policyholders is the corporate culture of some insurance companies, it’s not the corporate culture of all companies.
 It should come as no surprise that when there is a lot of money at stake, your well-being is may not the first priority of the insurance company, or their adjuster.

 How to Avoid The Problems Frozen Pipes Bring